By 2030, people impacted by Reep Green Solutions have taken 10,000 meaningful actions to collectively shift our community to a resilient,

 Reep Green Solutions was founded in 1999 as a joint initiative of the University of Waterloo’s Faculty of Environment and the Elora Environment Centre.
 The project’s goal of matching academic research with practical action in the community continues today.
 Reep Green Solutions was incorporated in late 2005 and joined Green Communities Canada, a national association of environmental community groups.

-Last year, Reep Green Solutions celebrated the 20th anniversary of empowering the community with the practical tools, knowledge and capacity for action to make sustainable living the norm.
+In 2019, Reep Green Solutions celebrated the 20th anniversary of empowering the community with the practical tools, knowledge and capacity for action to make sustainable living the norm.
 From 1999 to 2019, Reep participants reduced 27,000 tonnes of greenhouse gas emissions through their home renovations.
 14,000 + workshop attendees learned about topics ranging from managing rainwater on their property and renewable energy to living a zero waste lifestyle.

 Our name was originally stylized as REEP and stood for Residential Energy Efficiency Program.
 Since inception, our programming has expanded to focus on areas beyond residential energy efficiency, including healthy yards and neighbourhoods and reducing your impact.